AhmadiGu/AhmadiGu/README.md

 -🌱 I’m currently learning Full-stack web development in a remote multicultural environment

--🎓 I have a bachelor in Computer Science and Software Engineering
+-🎓 I am bachelor in Computer Science and Software Engineering

 -📫 How to reach me: ahmadigulalai76@gmail.com